Secrets And Lies Of The 40 Greatest Spies In World History

 The Soviet intelligence agent codenamed 'Fedora' was really named Aleksey Isidorovich Kulak, but we opted for his pseudonym since so much about him remains mysterious.

+In 1962, Kulak marched into the FBI's New York office and offered to sell them information.
 He informed them that there was a major KGB mole in the FBI, which sparked years of intensive counterintelligence investigation.

 However, no such mole was ever found, and many have speculated that Fedora was actually supplying misinformation to intentionally foment chaos inside the FBI.
+To this day, no one is really sure who Fedora worked for.

 He died in the USSR in 1983.